wenlzhang/obsidian-todoist-context-bridge/ENHANCED_SYNC_GUIDE.md

 ---

-*The Enhanced Log-Based Sync System represents a significant advancement in Obsidian-Todoist integration, providing enterprise-grade performance and reliability for users of all vault sizes.*
+*The Journal-Based Sync System provides enterprise-grade performance and reliability for Obsidian-Todoist integration, optimized for users of all vault sizes.*